• Nov 11

 The Council of the Town of Georgina invites people to volunteer in their community as a member on one of the following advisory committees.
 All appointments are for the remainder of the 2022-2026 Term of Council.
 Current Town board and committee members are encouraged to apply.

-Georgina Economic Development Advisory Committee (GEDC)
+Georgina Agricultural Advisory Committee (GAGAC)

 Watershed Conditions Statement - water safety